hutchisonlab/hutchisonlab.github.io/_pages/charge-transport.md

 permalink: /charge-transport/
 ---

-Our group wants to understand the fundamental properties of molecular electronic materials in order to produce new materials with higher charge mobility and conductivity, resulting in more efficient devices, including organic solar cells, light emitting diodes, flexible electronics, sensors, batteries, etc.
+Our group seeks to understand the fundamental properties of molecular electronic materials in order to produce new materials with higher charge mobility and conductivity, resulting in more efficient devices, including organic solar cells, light emitting diodes, flexible electronics, sensors, batteries, etc.